- Latin Name- Golden Ligustrum Hardy Planting Zone- 5-8 Mature Height- 4-15 ft Width- 4-8 ft Sun or Shade- Full Sun

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Golden Privets do need care.
 Water them weekly or when the top three inches of soil are dry.
 If heat is extreme, they will need more watering.
-If they’re along a humid coast, they will need less watering.
+If they’re along a humid coast, they will require less watering.
 Feeding time for the Golden Privet is in early spring.
 This is when you should apply a slow-release fertilizer.
-Golden Privets can tolerate a variety of soils but adding fertilizer will help maintain the plant’s bright foliage.
-To see Golden Privets at their strongest, keep them away from shade as they do like full sun.
+Golden Privets can tolerate a variety of soils but adding compost will help maintain the plant’s bright foliage.
+To see Golden Privets at their most active, keep them away from shade as they do like full sun.